Unofficial Historical Website for the Palace Hotel, San Francisco.

 Original 1909 Palace Hotel brass door knob.
 As used in the hotel from 1909 to the present date.
 During our tour, I was told that as these have been breaking beyond repair, they are being replaced with more modern hotel lever handles - which is what our room had.
 Many of these can still be seen in the hallways of the hotel.
 This was my first acquisition from the Palace Hotel - and while I was there!

 Four Palace Hotel keys and fobs and each one a different variation!
 As far as I know, these are the only four different variations made.
 The first is in mint condition and has a decorative relief at the bottom of the fob without a manager name for room #452.
 The back bottom has the makers mark "Whitehead Hoag".
-The second is marked on the front bottom: "Management Archibald H. Price" (Who was manager from c1934 to 1939) for room #3010.
+The second is marked on the front bottom: "Management Archibald H. Price" (Who was manager from 1933 to 1938) for room #3010.
 The third doesn't have anything at the bottom on the front of the fob, for room #4045.
-The fourth is marked on the front bottom "Management Halsey E. Manwaring (1921 to 1932) for room #8031.
+The fourth is marked on the front bottom "Management Halsey E. Manwaring (1918 to 1933) for room #8031.
 The back bottom has the full makers mark, "The Whitehead Hoag Co.
 Newark, N.J."
-This means this style of key fob was likely introduced in the late 1920s and used throughout the 1930s.
+This means this style of key fob was introduced in the 1920s and used throughout the 1930s and likely into the 1940s.

 A room key and fob for room #7023, key stamped #81189.
 Made by Moise S.F.
-Based on the history of the above key, this set dates from the 1920s when the 1909 fob was still being used, but the newer locks and keys were being switched out.
+Based on the history of the above key, this was likely used in the mid to late 1910s.

 Fine porcelain tray created to commemorate the opening of the New Palace Hotel on December 16, 1909.
 Made by Bauscher Brothers, Weiden, Germany.
 I currently have two of these in the collection.

-The most widely used pattern at the Palace Hotel: Bauscher Weiden floral serving platter & salad plate.
+The most widely used pattern at the Palace Hotel seen in photographs: Bauscher Weiden floral serving platter, salad plate, and demi cup.
 Made by Arthur Schiller and Son.
 Chicago, 1929.
 Especially made for Palace Hotel, San Francisco.
 Used from the mid 1920s well into the 1940s.
 Rose Room dinner in 1946, Red Cross Lunch - May 1938, and Garden Club Display - May 1939.
+For a while, this was available all over for sale, but now I have difficulty finding any pieces.

-Two Palace Hotel glass carafes with stoppers, dates unknown - possibly 1920s/1940s.
+Two Palace Hotel glass cruets with stoppers, dates unknown - likely 1920s/1940s.
 One is 11" tall, the other is 9" tall, both have the PH logo etched into the sides.

 The only unfortunate part is each is slightly damaged by the previous owners.
 The large one has white spots all around the inside from a cleaning job gone wrong.
 I tried to correct it with countless solutions, but to no avail.